ShawnZong/amazing-game-analytics-ai-chatbot/README.md

 [![Live App](https://img.shields.io/badge/🚀_Live_App-Visit_Now:Click_Here-00D9FF?style=for-the-badge&logo=cloudflare&logoColor=white)](https://rawg-analytics-frontend-production.dt9gdsv25p.workers.dev/)

 > **🏭 Production-Ready Architecture**: This is not a hobby project.
 The system is built with enterprise-grade architecture designed for production deployment.
 Features include edge computing for global performance, intelligent caching for cost optimization, modular design for independent scaling, and comprehensive error handling for reliability.
 The architecture supports high availability, sub-second response times, and can handle production workloads with proper monitoring and observability.

+> 🎮 **Brawl Stars UI Theme**: The Chatbot's user interface has been customized to feature a Brawl Stars-inspired design with vibrant colors, bold typography, and playful elements that bring that energetic Brawl Stars vibe to video game analytics!

 ## 📑 Table of Contents